 Irene Paine is a home educator from Angier, North Carolina, who loves to teach and learn, loves organization and structure, loves to lead and encourage, and loves to laugh!
 Originally from Southern California and the youngest girl of 12 children, Irene and her family moved to a small agricultural community in Southern Illinois when she was ten.
 Determined to become a pediatric nurse, Irene was the first in her family to attend college.
 After receiving her degree in nursing and becoming an RN, she worked in the oncology/hematology field, and that's where she discovered her love of teaching.

 Since moving to North Carolina, Irene and her family have been blessed to be part of a large and active homeschooling environment, which has supported and enriched the homeschooling of her two sons from birth to present day.
-She currently homeschools her younger son, who is entering his senior year of high school; her older son will soon be a senior at Patrick Henry College in Northern Virginia.
+Her older son, Aaron, is a graduate of Patrick Henry College, Purcellville, VA, and her younger son, Jordan, will be attending Anderson University in the fall of 2016.
 Irene has taught a variety of science classes throughout her own kids' middle school and high school years, and in 2014 she began the the new adventure of teaching classes online.
 In addition to bringing the sciences to life for her students, Irene teaches piano lessons and serves as a coach for SpeakOut, a local homeschool speech and debate club.
-From 1998 to 2009, she served as one of the choir directors for the Capital Area Homeschool Choirs, and since 2008, Irene has served as one of the adult advisors for a large homeschool national honor society chapter.
+From 1998 to 2009, she served as one of the choir directors for the Capital Area Homeschool Choirs, and from 2008 to 2015, Irene served as one of the adult advisors for a large homeschool national honor society chapter.